Xiangkui-Cao/VLBiasBench/README.md

 ![Overview of the construction of VLBiasBench](./docs/Figure1-1.png)

 **Figure 1.
-Overview of the automatic pipeline in Dysca for generating VQAs, cleaning VQAs and evaluating LVLMs.**
+Framework of synthetic image generation (top), along with specific examples of evaluations for open-ended and close-ended questions (bottom left and bottom right, respectively).**